IntersectMBO/cardano-node/doc/getting-started/building-the-node-using-nix.md

 nix

-Once the node is compiled, you should run the clean up command: collect-garbage

 ```

+Once the node is compiled, you should run the clean up command:
+`nix-collect-garbage`

+In addition, there is a sample nix config that you can use which reuses cached binaries from IOHK and results in faster builds.
+This involves trusting IOHK as a source for binary packages.

 ### Building under Debian/Ubuntu or CentOS
 The required versions are [GHC 8.10.2][ghc8102] and [Cabal-3.0][cabal30].